A criterion for sharpness in tree enumeration and the asymptotic number of triangulations in Kuperberg's G2 spider

 \section{Proof of Conjecture \ref{conjecture}}

-For the rest of this paper, the generating functions $A(x)$ and $B(x)$ will be those from Theorem \ref{thm-conjecture}.
-Recall that $1/7$ is the radius of convergence of $B(x)$ and $y(x)$ and that $\rho=7/B(1/7)=1/y(1/7)$, and let $R$ denote the radius of convergence of $A(x)$.
-Note that Theorem \ref{thm-criterion-1} applies to $A(x)$ and $B(x)$, since it is clear that $(a_n)_{n\geq 1}$ is an increasing sequence, since given any triangulation of an $n$-gon ($n\geq 3$) one can add another vertex to obtain a triangulated $(n+1)$-gon without introducing any new internal vertices.
+For the remainder of the paper, the generating functions $A(x)$ and $B(x)$ are those from Theorem~\ref{thm-conjecture}.
+Recall that $1/7$ is the radius of convergence of $B(x)$ and $y(x)$, and that $\rho=7/B(1/7)=1/y(1/7)$, and let $R$ denotes the radius of convergence of $A(x)$.
+Note that Theorem \ref{thm-criterion-1} applies to $A(x)$ and $B(x)$, since it is clear that $(a_n)_{n\geq 1}$ is increasing.
+Indeed, given any triangulated $n$-gon ($n\geq 3$), one can insert a new external vertex to obtain a triangulated $(n+1)$-gon, without introducing any new internal vertices.